hpatjens/RealtimeWater/README.md

 position.y = position.y + position.w * DeltaTime;
 ```

 The vertices of the water surface are altered by the compute shader using a double buffering.
-This ensures results, that are independent of the execution order of the compute shader threads. *positionsOld* referes to the vertex positions from the previous frame. *position* holds the position of the vertex, that is currently computed.
+This ensures results that are independent of the execution order of the compute shader threads. *positionsOld* referes to the vertex positions from the previous frame. *position* holds the position of the vertex, that is currently computed.
 The w component of the position stores the velocity of that water column.
 The last line alters the height of the current vertex, which is the y-coordinate.

 To make the simulation interesting the water is pulled up every few seconds by two gaussian bells.
 The normals, which are visualized with the aid a geometry shader, are recalculated after each simulation step.
 See the following figure.

 ![alt tag](https://github.com/thehenkk/Watersimulation/blob/master/images/2.jpg)

 The wireframe-view gives an impression of how dense the grid is.
 The following figure shows a view from below the surface.
+The shaders are not setup for under-water rendering.
+This could be done by applying the sample principles (attenuation and subsurface-color shift) that are used for the rendering of the ground.

 ![alt tag](https://github.com/thehenkk/Watersimulation/blob/master/images/3.jpg)